Nolan Jones Preview, Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 23rd in MLB.
+- The 8.5 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 21st in the league.

-- The Diamondbacks have a 4.67 team ERA that ranks 22nd among all MLB pitching staffs.
+- The Diamondbacks have a 4.65 team ERA that ranks 22nd across all MLB pitching staffs.

-- The righty's most recent appearance came on Wednesday against the Los Angeles Dodgers, when he went five innings, surrendering seven earned runs while allowing 12 hits.
+- The right-hander's most recent appearance came on Thursday against the Los Angeles Dodgers, when he threw four innings, surrendering five earned runs while giving up eight hits.

+- The 24-year-old has amassed an ERA of 6.21, with 8.1 strikeouts per nine innings, in 14 games this season.
+Opposing hitters have a .280 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.